d-lynch95/Blue_Ocean_Travel/README.md

 - I had a bug in the footer section.
 It was bleeding into the Div above it and distorting the content.I fixed this by changing the class from "secrtion-row" to just "row" and this corrected the issue.

+- I had a bug in that the ratings were showing up as long string decimal numbers.
+I fixed this by adding round() infront of my calculations in my ratings model

+- I was having an issue getting the product to delete when requested by a staff member, this was because I had two views pointing to the same location.
+Once I fixed this the issue was resolved